Medvedka

 Medvedka (Медве́дка) is an urban locality (an urban-type settlement) in Gornozavodsky District of Perm Krai, Russia.
 Population:

-History
+It is situated by the Koyva river 37km north of Tyoplaya Gora.

 The settlement originated at the site of diamond mining, which began here in 1946.
 It is mentioned in written sources since 1950.

-The status of township - since 1952.
+After the exhaustion of diamond deposits, the primary economic activity became logging.